Archive for the Category Uncategorized

 Mr. ANGEL ESPINOSA – (Deceased) owner COCONUT GROVE DRY CLEANER’S

-HUGH CULVERHOUSE, Jr (The first contributor)
+HUGH CULVERHOUSE, Jr (The first contributor to the WDR)

 FLORIDA POWER & LIGHT www.fpl.com .